nyashabryan/flask-task/README.md

 ### (4)
 Use the LUNO API to find the current price in bitcoin and display the bitcoin value of each balance entry in a new column.
 This is obviously only teh present day value but this is a toy example, so don't worry.

+#### Nyasha Bryan Edit

+The values of the BitCoin were calculated using the "ask" rate not the bid rate.

 Use the requests library (http://docs.python-requests.org/en/master/) to do the API call.
 The endpoint you need to hit is "https://api.mybitx.com/api/1/ticker?pair=XBTZAR", you can get documentation here (https://www.luno.com/en/api#market-ticker).

 ### (5)